sskeirik/dotfiles/README.md

 ## Dircolors

-Honestly, dircolors configuration is somewhat arcane.
+Dircolors is a system to configure color pretty-printing when listing files using the `ls` command.
-I had to dig for quite awhile to understand how it works now (and it used to work).
+Unfortunately, due to wonky permission mappings, when accessing the windows filesystem from linux, most standard dircolors choices look quite bad.
-The frustration is excaberated by WSL, because of wonky permission mappings when accessing the windows filesystem from linux, so that most standard dircolors choices look quite bad.
+To rememdy this, I collected a variety of free color scripts and modified a free test script so that I could compare various choices.

-To rememdy this, I collected a bunch of color scripts I found online and modified a test script I found so that I could compare various choices.
 This script can be found under `dircolors/test`.

 ## Fresh Installation